-Predictive Success leverages the advantages of the blended approach by employing an initial two-day learning program in the classroom, The Predictive Index Becoming a PI PractitoneTM Workshop, to provide a clear understanding of the Predictive Index Behavioural Assessment and how to analyze the behavioural patterns.
+Predictive Success leverages the advantages of the blended approach by employing an initial two-day learning TM program in the classroom, The Predictive Index Becoming a PI Practitioner Workshop, to provide a clear understanding of the Predictive Index Behavioural Assessment and how to analyze the behavioral patterns.
 The program is complemented with e-learning modules prior to and following the training course.
 The two-day workshop has produced substantial results; surveyed organizations found a 66% reduction in hiring time and reductions in turnover, in one case, to 0%.
 An important aspect of blended learning is that it appeals to a variety of individuals with different learning methods.
 Some may thrive in the classroom environment whereas others may prefer working independently and at their own pace.
-A recent McKinsey article shares that when creating and implementing training programs, "too many organizations we come across rest on the assumption that one size fits all".9
+A McKinsey article shares that when creating and implementing training programs, "too many organizations we come across rest on the assumption that one size fits all".
+6 most effective in retention of information.